Photo Courtesy of Port of Coos Bay

 You’ll want to bring rubber soled shoes to prevent skidding; it can get slippery out on the boat!

 Fishing can be a strenuous activity—more so on a hot sunny day.
 Stay hydrated with a drink on hand.
-A good drinking bottle will prevent leaks or damage should it bounce around on the boat.
+A good quality reusable water bottle will prevent leaks or damage should it bounce around on the boat.

-As cuts and scrapes are a possibility whenever finishing, a good first aid kit is essential.
+As cuts and scrapes are a possibility whenever fishing, a good first aid kit is essential.
 The kit should include band aids, antiseptic cream, hand sanitize, and seasickness medication.

 It’s the law to have a life jacket (that fits) for each person on board of any boat.

 When you finally land that epic catch, you’ll no doubt want to snap a picture or two to share.
-A camera/phone will come in hand, just be sure to store it in a…
+A camera/phone will come in handy, just be sure to store it in a…

-Bring a waterproof ziplock and/or bag to hold your electronics and valuables.
+Bring a waterproof ziplock and/or other sealable bag to hold your electronics and valuables.

-If you’re bring drinks or snacks with you, a cooler will be invaluable.
+If you’re bringing drinks or snacks with you, a cooler will be invaluable.
 Fill it with some ice and you’re good to go!

-An Oregon fishing license is required for those age 12 years or older.
-Most fishing charters, bait shops and sporting goods stores can supply these for you.
-Visit our Fishing License page for more information.
-Note: there are now 10 free fishing days per year.
-There dates for 2017 are April 22-23, June 3-4, Nov 24-25, and Dec 31.
+An Oregon fishing license is required for those age 12 years or older_._ Most fishing charters, bait shops and sporting goods stores can supply these for you.
+Visit our Fishing License page for more information. _Note: there are eight free fishing days in 2018.
+There dates are February 17-18, June 2-3, Sept 1-2, Nov 23-24_.

 With these items packed, you’re ensured to have a productive—and safe—day of fishing, all that’s left is to go out there and catch some fish!